Depression can cause severe fatigue and make the simplest activities, such as getting out of bed, too difficult to manage.

 - refraining from eating heavy meals too close to bedtime

 - going to bed and waking up at the same time every day

 - keeping electronic devices out of the bedroom

 Eating a balanced diet

-Eating foods that promote a good mood and increase energy can help reduce fatigue.
+Eating foods that research has associated with regulating mood and increasing energy levels can help reduce fatigue.
 Foods that may help include:

-People struggling with prolonged fatigue due to depression should talk to their doctor.
+People who experience fatigue due to depression should talk to their doctor.

-Untreated fatigue can cause a variety of complications over time, including withdrawing from social and work commitments.
+Untreated fatigue can lead to various complications, including withdrawing from social and work commitments.